nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 - `--domain`: base domain for your cluster.
 After deployment, the DNS will use the base name prepended with `jupyter`, i.e. if the base name is `test.qhub.dev` then the DNS will be provisioned as `jupyter.test.qhub.dev`.
 This pattern is also applicable if you are setting your own DNS through a different provider.
 - `--ci-provider`: specifies what provider to use for CI/CD.
 Currently, only supports GitHub Actions.
-- `--oauth-provider`: This will set configuration file to use the specified provider for authentication.
+- `--auth-provider`: This will set configuration file to use the specified provider for authentication.
-- `--oauth-auto-provision`: This will automatically create and configure an application using OAuth.
+- `--auth-auto-provision`: This will automatically create and configure an application using OAuth.
 - `--repository`: Repository name that will be used to store the Infrastructure-as-Code on GitHub.
 - `--repository-auto-provision`: Sets the secrets for the GitHub repository used for CI/CD actions.